fbpx

 • You’ll feel happier and more energized.
 Cold-weather exercise also has the ability to boost one’s mood, thanks to the lack of humidity (which creates that heavy air feeling in the summer months) and the stimulating aspect of the chill.
 As the body works harder to stay warm, the amount of endorphins produced also increases, leaving you with a stronger sense of happiness and lightness following a workout in the cold.

 Running in the winter is pretty hard core and pretty awesome.
-When you layer up with your running friends, there’s something special and bonding about bundling up, and braving the harsh winter air, and living to talk about it the next day.
+When you layer up with your running friends, there’s something special and bonding about bundling up and braving the harsh winter air.
+And living to talk about it the next day.

 Nutrition Hydration Sleep